saegl5/check_student_loans_ios/README.md

 Known to work in Xcode 11.1 using Swift 4.2

-(You can check the native app's calculations against [this spreadsheet](https://gitlab.com/check-student-loans/other-resources/blob/master/checking_calculations.xlsx "Click here to view the spreadsheet.").)
+(You can test the native app's calculations against [this spreadsheet](https://gitlab.com/check-student-loans/other-resources/blob/master/checking_calculations.xlsx "Click here to view the spreadsheet.").)

 ## Contributing